nogicoder/farcry/README.md

 We have previously designed the logical data model of our Far Cry system information with the entity `match_statistics`.
 We have created the corresponding table `match_statistics`.

-However, this data model requires to calculate and insert statistics into the table `match_statistics` each time data of a match have been imported into both tables `match` and `match_frag`.
+However, this data model requires us to calculate and insert statistics into the table `match_statistics` each time the data of a match has been imported into both tables `match` and `match_frags`.

-[Delete the table](https://sqlite.org/lang_droptable.html) `match_statistics` and [create a view](https://www.sqlite.org/lang_createview.html) with the same name `match_statistics` that return the result of the previous waypoint.
+[Delete the table](https://sqlite.org/lang_droptable.html) `match_statistics` and [create a view](https://www.sqlite.org/lang_createview.html) with the same name `match_statistics` that returns the result of the previous waypoint.

 You can query this view like a table.

 For example:

 ```sql
 sqlite> SELECT * FROM match_statistics WHERE match_id = 13 ORDER BY efficiency ASC;